FrancoRosa/pep8-linter/README.md

 - Indentation with tabs.
 - Unstandard indentation after a colon.
 - Unstandard indentation after '(', ','. '+'. '['.
-- Useless semicolon at the end of the line.
+- Semicolon at the end of the line.
 - Unnecessary spaces before line terminator.
 - Line too long.
 - Lack of line terminator on the last line.